autoSteve/acMqtt/README.md

 If you want to, go grab MQTT Explorer by Thomas Nordquist at http://mqtt-explorer.com/, which is an excellent tool to gain visibility of what is going on behind the scenes.
 On second thought, definitely go grab it.
 If using Hue, then MQTT Explorer should show 'hue' topics after connection.

 ### Home Assistant configuration.yaml example:
-Sets up the MQTT connection, and discovery, plus includes many domains for Google Home (adjust as needed for Alexa, etc.)
+Sets up the MQTT connection, plus includes many domains for Google Home (adjust as needed for Alexa, etc.)
 ~~~
 mqtt:
   client_id: haos
   keepalive: 20
-  discovery_prefix: cbus

 cloud:
   google_actions: